jjmedinaariza/modelling_book/docs/01-intro.md

 Congratulations!!!
 You just run your first line of R code!
 Though that was a really mean thing to say to your machine!

-In these handouts (written in html format) you will see greyed boxes with bit of code on it.
+In these handouts (written in html format) you will see grayed boxes with bit of code on it.
 You can cut and paste this code into your script window and run the code from it to reproduce our results.
 As we go along we will be covering new bits of code.
 You should start thinking about creating a file with some of the most useful bits of code we cover so that when you do your work you can just cut and paste from this file rather than having to come back to these handouts.

 Sometimes in these documents you will see on them the results of running the code, what you see printed in your console or in your plot viewer.
 The results will appear enclosed in a box as above.